caralynch/reddit_analyses/regression_outputs/09_04_2024_results/09_04_2024_result_notes.md

 | politics   | 14           | 7                 | 0                     | 10523               | 5118               |
 | politics   | 14           | 7                 | 2                     | 8369                | 4012               |

-The thread suze threshold is 2 for the linear and multinomial logistic regressions, and 0 for the logistic regressions.
+The thread size threshold is 2 for the linear and multinomial logistic regressions, and 0 for the logistic regressions.
 From the above, too many threads are removed via thresholding from r/Books.
 This is almost entirely due to author thresholding - too many users are not active enough in this subreddit (68% of authors on this subreddit are only active once in the dataset).
 The results for r/Books are therefore not considered below due to the sparsity of modelled data.

 # 3. Results